-The following is the detailing of the Azure AKS cluster provisioning from Spectro Cloud:
+The following is the detailing of the Azure Kubernetes Service (AKS) cluster provisioning by Palette:

-- Spectro Cloud enables the effortless deployment and management of containerised applications with fully-managed Azure Kubernetes Service (AKS).
+- The Palette platform enables the effortless deployment and management of containerized applications with fully-managed AKS.

-- This unites the development and operations to a single platform achieving faster build, delivery, and scaling of applications with credences.
+- This unites the development and operations to a single platform achieving faster build, delivery, and scaling of applications with credence.

 The following prerequisites must be met before deploying an AKS workload cluster:

-- You must have an active Azure cloud account with sufficient resource limits and permissions to provision compute, network and security resources in the desired regions.
+- You need an active Azure cloud account with sufficient resource limits and permissions to provision compute, network and security resources in the desired regions.

 - You must have permissions to deploy clusters using AKS service on Azure.

-- You must register your Azure cloud account in Spectro Cloud as descrbed in the "Creating an Azure Cloud account" section below.
+- Register your Azure cloud account in Palette as described in the "Creating an Azure Cloud account" section below.

-- You should have an Infrastructure cluster profile created in Spectro Cloud for AKS.
+- You should have an Infrastructure cluster profile created in Palette for AKS.

-- Following are additional prerequisites if Azure Active Directory integration for the AKS cluster is desried:
+There are additional prerequisites if Azure Active Directory integration for the AKS cluster is desired:

-- A Tenant Name must be provided as part of the Azure cloud account creation in Spectro Cloud.
+- A Tenant Name must be provided as part of the Azure cloud account creation in Palette.

-- For the Azure client used in the Aure cloud account the following API permission has to be provided:
+For the Azure client used in the Azure cloud account, these API permission have to be provided:

-To create an Azure cloud account, we would need:
+To create an Azure cloud account, we need:

 - Client ID